edumentab/react-examples-storybook/README.md

 ## Running apps in isolation

-Sometimes you might want to run an example in isolation, and not within the Storybook (maybe to inspect it using the React Dev Tools).
+Sometimes you might want to run an example in isolation instead of through the Storybook (maybe to inspect it using the React Dev Tools).
 For this we have a simple local setup using [ParcelJS](https://parceljs.org):

 - Tweak the code in `./runLocally/index.js` to render the component you want to play with
 - Execute `npm run start` in the terminal
-- Go to http://localhost:1234 in the browser (will open automaticall)
+- Go to http://localhost:1234 in the browser (will open automatically)

-Parcel will also set up live reloading, so tweaking the code will immediately update the browser.
+Parcel also sets up live reloading, so tweaking the code will immediately update the browser.

 ## Creating experiments of your own